French prosecutors call for 3.7 billion euro fine against UBS

 Serge Roque, the trial’s other prosecutor, added: “UBS has deliberately held, handled and managed accounts for people who were evading taxes.”

 Under French law, those convicted of money laundering can be ordered to pay a fine worth half the amount laundered.
-The prosecution estimates UBS’s customers hidden several billion euros from the French tax authorities.
+The prosecution estimates UBS’s customers hid several billion euros from the French tax authorities.

 On Wednesday, the lawyer representing the French government asked to be awarded 1.6 billion euros in damages.